sahayshreya/algorithms-in-c/README.md

 # base-conversion-algorithms-in-c
-programs to efficiently convert numbers to and from prominent bases(octal,hexadecimal,decimal,vinary) in C
+programs to efficiently convert numbers to and from prominent bases(octal,hexadecimal,decimal,binary) in C